marionebl/jaketrent-blog/content/post/debug-ruby-rails.md

   - "ruby"
   - "rails"
 description: Interactive debugging is a nice dev tool to have.
 It's easy to get in Ruby with a debugger gem.
-keywords: ruby, rails, debugger, interactive debugging, debug
+metaKeywords: ruby, rails, debugger, interactive debugging, debug
 published: true
 image: https://i.imgur.com/Z7WWtL0.jpg
 ---